 “To be yourself” is a battle worth fighting for.
 And only when we realize the battle is only with ourselves can we begin to heal.
 A woman’s wild heart is boundless, ever-expanding, creative and untamed no matter how old our bodies are if we dare to claim it.
 Every single woman on the planet has the ability and courage to heal and find their wild again.
 When we do the work, we show our daughters, granddaughters and other women the way.
 I have been so blessed to have met a few wild women.
 I see in them what is possible for other women and me at any age.

-These are just of few of my favorite books about women who have reclaimed their wild hearts, such as
+These are just of few of my favourite books about women who have reclaimed their wild hearts, such as

 Cheryl Strayed “Wild”